[(1) A person who fails to comply with an obligation to notify the [appropriate regulator] under section 178(1) or 191D(1) is guilty of an offence.

 (2) A person who gives notice to the [appropriate regulator] under section 178(1) and makes the acquisition to which the notice relates before the expiry date of the assessment period is guilty of an offence unless the [appropriate regulator] has approved the acquisition or given a warning notice under section 189(4)(b)(i) [or section 190A applies].

-(3) A person who contravenes an interim condition in a warning notice given under section 189(4)(b)(i) or a condition in
+(3) A person who contravenes an interim condition in a warning notice given under section 189(4)(b)(i)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 LR1.
 Date of the lease[date]LR2.
 Title Number(s)LR2.1 Landlord's title number(s)[title numbers out of which this Lease is granted.
 Leave blank if not registered]LR2.2 Other title numbers[existing title number(s) against which entries of matters referred to in LR9, LR10, LR11 and LR13 are to be

 Unlike many other countries, the UK has no unfair competition law.
 Brand owners seeking to prevent competitors from marketing ‘copycat’ products or using misleading advertising have to rely on a combination of different intellectual property rights.
 These rights include the common law right to